cloudflare/cloudflare-docs/content/byoip/how-to/configure-dynamic-advertisement.md

 You can obtain Prefix IDs from the **IP Prefixes** page in your Cloudflare Account Home.

-1. Click the expander for the entry whose Prefix ID you want to obtain.
+1. Select the expander for the entry whose Prefix ID you want to obtain.
 2. To obtain the Prefix ID, refer to the **API Tag** value.
-To add the value to your clipboard, click **Copy**.
+To add the value to your clipboard, select **Copy**.

 To obtain Prefix IDs using the API, refer to the [List Prefixes](https://developers.cloudflare.com/api/operations/ip-address-management-prefixes-list-prefixes) operation in the Cloudflare API.